Boston Police Scanner Encrypted: America's First Police Force Goes Dark

 Superintendent-in-Chief Phillip Owens disputed the 30-minute claim, saying officers "immediately" switched to a backup channel.

 The timing was devastating for BPD's encryption rollout.
-Just 9 days after promising that new digital encrypted radios would improve communications, the system failed during a mass shooting.
+Just 9 days after promising that new digital encrypted radios would improve communications, the union reported a channel failure during a night when five people were shot.
 Councilor Flynn called for an independent investigation.

 Before encryption, the public could verify police claims about response times and communication.
 Now, we have only the department's word.
-When BPD says the outage lasted "seconds, not minutes," how would anyone know?
+When BPD says the outage lasted a matter of seconds and the union says close to 30 minutes, how would anyone check?

 Impact on New England Journalism